 I would say that this stereotype about Romanians is not true and I can definitely find an explanation for this defamatory stereotype.

-Some of the Romanians that migrate towards the above-mentioned countries go there with this exact purpose: of stealing – stealing that they cannot do in their own country.
+Some of the Romanians that migrate towards the above-mentioned countries go there with this exact purpose: of stealing – stealing what they cannot do in their own country.

 But those people do not represent the Romanian country or people at all.
 In fact, Romanians are intelligent people; some of the most talented sculptors, painters, artists, doctors and scientists in Europe were/are Romanians.